 How Can I Talk to My Family About the Las Vegas Shooting?

-While our country mourns this tragedy at the Las Vegas shooting, we urge you to speak to your loved ones about how you can be better prepared not only in our schools and the workplace, but also when in public places.
+While our country mourns this tragedy at the Las Vegas shooting, we urge you to speak to your loved ones on how not only can we better prepare our schools and workplaces, but also our public venues.

 Five Immediate Actions You Must Know When Confronted by an Active Shooter:

-The order in with you take action depends upon the situation that is presented to you.
+Your order in which you take action depends on the situation.
 In order to learn more about the 5 Immediate Actions and ways to better prepare yourself for a threat, please schedule a time to speak to one of our Safety Specialists.
 Also, read more on our website about training and safety for the workplace and schools.